CilteaIoana/IntroductionToRobotics/README.md

 Using an ultrasonic sensor attached to a servo motor, it scans the surroundings to detect objects.
 The Arduino script efficiently controls the motor, sweeping it across an arc 🔄 and using the ultrasonic sensor to gauge distances 📏.
-These measurements are then communicated to a Processing application.<br><br/>
+These measurements are then communicated to a Processing application.
 <br><br/>
 The Processing script brings the data to life on the screen 🖥️, depicting a radar interface.
 It visualizes the detected objects based on their distance and angle relative to the sensor.